Egnyte Secure and Govern now provides two different types of Content Safeguard Policies. These are Restriction Policies and Exception Policies.

 Combined Policies

-This likely means your link has been disabled because it does not meet the security requirements set by the Content Safeguard policy.
-If the link has been restricted under an access control policy, the following message will be displayed upon link access: “Access to the file has been restricted by the Administrator.”
-We recommend that you investigate inaccessible links via the Web UI.
+This likely means the link has been disabled because it does not meet the security requirements set by the Content Safeguard policy.
+If the link has been restricted under an access control policy, the following message will be displayed upon link access: Access to the file has been restricted by the Administrator.
+It is recommended that inaccessible links be investigated via the Web UI.

 Use the web UI to access the link.
-If the link works, your link will also work for link recipients.
-If the link does not work and you instead see the following message: “Access to the file has been restricted by your Administrator,” your link has been disabled because it does not meet the security requirements.
+If the link works, the link will also work for link recipients.
+If the link does not work and following message is displayed instead: Access to the file has been restricted by Administrator, the link has been disabled because it does not meet the security requirements.

-1. If the link is a file link, try increasing the link’s security level.
+- If the link is a file link, try increasing the link’s security level.

-Yes, the “Access restricted for link recipients” message indicates that certain files may be restricted for recipients who have received links to the folder.
-You're still able to view these files if you already have permission to that file or folder.
+Yes, the Access restricted for link recipients message indicates that certain files may be restricted for recipients who have received links to the folder.
+These files will still be viewable if permission to the file or folder has already been granted.